science-machine/biomlbench/biomlbench/tasks/proteingym-dms/A0A247D711_LISMN_Stadelmann_2021/description.md

 This dataset is part of the ProteinGym DMS benchmark, which contains deep mutational scanning datasets that measure protein fitness (in different contexts) for sequence variants of a wide range of proteins.
-This dataset contains only single-substitution variants for the protein Anti-CRISPR protein AcrIIA4 from the organism Listeria monocytogenes.
+This dataset contains single-substitution variants for the protein Anti-CRISPR protein AcrIIA4 from the organism Listeria monocytogenes.
 This protein has Uniprot ID: A0A247D711_LISMN.

 The DMS selection assay was described as follows: